Mark Goodson: Early life and early career

 Goodson was born in Sacramento, California, on January 14, 1915.
-His parents, Abraham Ellis (1875–1954) and Fannie Goodson (1887–1986), emigrated from Russia in the early 1900s.
+His Jewish parents, Abraham Ellis (1875–1954) and Fannie Goodson (1887–1986), emigrated from Russia in the early 1900s.
 As a child, Goodson acted in amateur theater with the Plaza Stock Company.
 The family later moved to Hayward, California.
 Originally intending to become a lawyer, Goodson attended the University of California, Berkeley.
 He financed his education through scholarships and by working at the Lincoln Fish Market.
 He graduated Phi Beta Kappa in 1937 with a degree in economics.

 That year, he began his broadcasting career in San Francisco, working as a disc jockey at radio station KJBS (now KFAX).
 In 1939, he joined radio station KFRC, where he produced and hosted a radio quiz called Pop the Question in which contestants selected questions by throwing darts at multicolored balloons.

 Television production

-Goodson and long-time partner Bill Todman produced some of the longest-running game shows in US television history, and their names were well known at least to the large audiences for these shows.
+Goodson and long-time partner Bill Todman produced some of the longest-running game shows in American television history, and their names were well known at least to the large audiences for these shows.
 Their first television show, Winner Take All, debuted on CBS television on July 1, 1948.
 The long list of Goodson-Todman productions includes The Price Is Right, Family Feud, Classic Concentration, Match Game, Password, Beat the Clock, To Tell the Truth (Goodson's personal favorite show), I've Got a Secret, What's My Line?, Card Sharks, and Tattletales.
-Goodson-Todman Productions/Mark Goodson Productions created content for U.S. channels and other international channels. (including Talbot Television Ltd. and Fremantle UK Productions Ltd.). such as CBS, NBC, and ABC in the US, BBC1, ITV (Anglia, Central, Granada, LWT, TVS, Scottish Television, and Yorkshire Television), Channel 4, and Sky One, (also Challenge TV).
+Goodson-Todman Productions/Mark Goodson Productions created content for American channels and other international channels. (including Talbot Television Ltd. and Fremantle UK Productions Ltd.). such as CBS, NBC, and ABC in the US, BBC1, ITV (Anglia, Central, Granada, LWT, TVS, Scottish Television, and Yorkshire Television), Channel 4, and Sky One, (also Challenge TV).
 It licensed many of its shows to the Reg Grundy Organisation to be adapted in Australia and Europe.